jo3-l/template/README.md

 # `gopkg.in/jo3-l/template.v3`

-Fork of `github.com/botlabs-gg/template`.
+Fork of [botlabs-gg/template](https://github.com/botlabs-gg/template), which is itself a fork of the Go standard `text/template` library.

 Originally this was just meant to hold some feature branches to contribute upstream, but it doesn't seem likely that there is interest in accepting them anytime soon.
-Thus this branch was created so those self-hosting YAGPDB and interested in the new template features can switch easily.
+Thus this branch was created so those self-hosting YAGPDB and interested in the new template features can switch easily if they wish.
+(This package should be a drop-in replacement for `botlabs-gg/template`.)

+[See this commit](https://github.com/jo3-l/yagpdb/commit/5deb3adf7e6bcea01bd70b3959c1d860d1303c0d) for an example of what needs to change in your code.

 ## Additional features